goatmilkkk/tp/docs/UserGuide.md

 4. Open the terminal and navigate to that folder
    * Open Terminal (Mac/Linux) or Command Prompt (Windows)
-   * Navigate to your folder using cd, like this:
+   * Navigate to your folder (eg, Documents/doctorBase) using cd, like this:
      * macOS/Linux:
        ````
        cd ~/Documents/doctorbase